 FLEX Credit Course Catalog

-FLEX Credit offers courses to cover graduation requirements in core contents, Health, PE, and a few electives.
-We also provide access to academic support tutorials.
+FLEX Credit offers Courses to cover graduation requirements in core contents, Health, PE, and a few electives.

 Credit Bearing Courses